Placetel/call-control-notify-api/README.md

 This API is part of our [PROFI](https://www.placetel.de/telefonanlage/preise) product line and comes in two operating modes:

-1. a simple notification API, which is enabled per number and notifies your API endpoint about an incoming call, when the call is accepted and when the call ended
+1. a simple notification API, which is enabled per number and notifies your API endpoint about outgoing and incoming calls, when calls are accepted (only for incoming calls) and when a call ended
 2. an advanced call control mechanism, set up in the routing of each number, which asks your API endpoint how to handle an incoming call

 To enable both APIs, go to *Settings* → *External APIs* in your PBX and provide the URL of your API endpoint.

 ### Setup Notify

-To enable call notification for a number use the checkboxes at *Settings* → *Exsternal APIs* or the the Checkbox in the *Miscellaneous*-tab in the routing settings of each number.
+Call notifications for incoming calls are activated per phone number.
+Use the checkboxes on *Settings* → *Exsternal APIs* or the the Checkbox in the *Miscellaneous*-tab in the routing settings of each number.

+Currently there are notifications for all outgoing calls.

 ### Setup Call Control